 Iraq’s Kurds, who historically have resisted control by Arab-dominated central governments, are charting a course to independently develop and export oil reserves that the Kurdistan Regional Government estimates at 45 billion barrels -- larger than BP’s estimate for the U.S. or Nigeria, Africa’s biggest producer.

 Exxon Mobil Corp.
-(XOM), Chevron Corp.
-(CVX) and Total SA (FP) are flouting warnings by the government against seeking separate deals with the Kurds, who have frequently clashed with Maliki’s government over who controls the northern oil and gas reserves.
+(XOM:US), Chevron Corp.
+(CVX:US) and Total SA (FP) are flouting warnings by the government against seeking separate deals with the Kurds, who have frequently clashed with Maliki’s government over who controls the northern oil and gas reserves.

 Iraq ranked among the 10 least attractive out of 147 destinations for oil and gas investment, trailing Cambodia, Chad and Yemen, according to an annual survey by the Vancouver, Canada-based Fraser Institute released in June.
 The nation’s public sector also ranked among the world’s 10 most corrupt, behind Haiti and Venezuela, a Transparency International survey showed last year.